Jeifai/JeifaiBack/Scraper/README.md

 # Scrapers

-This is the core of the backend, because here happens the extraction of data from the different career's pages.
+This is Jeifai's core.
+Here happens the extraction of data from career's pages.

-Here the flows of the program:
+How the program flows:

 * Start main function
 * Connect to the database
 * Extract all the targets
 * For each target
-    * Start a scraping session
+    * Start scraping session
-    * Scrape the target
+    * Scrape
     * Save results to the database
     * Save response to Cloud Storage